acemod/ACE3/documentation/feature/medical-system.md

 #### 2.1.3 Additional informations

 - If the revive system is in place your character will not die until the revive timer is at 0.
 Even if a tank shoots your ass off an epinephrine shot will bring you back up after your wounds are treated.
 (The timer is invisible and may vary from mission to mission, it also depends on the amount of lives remaining you have.)
-- You can't do an overdose in basic
+- You can't do an overdose in basic.

 ### 2.2 Advanced